jperdue62/Wildcat-Within/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Tramsformational Portfolios -the Wildcat Within

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thank you for your interest in contributing to Transformational Portfolio :tada:!

 Restart your project vision here.
 Redundancy is your friend

 >[Project] is ...

 Add some info on *why* people should read your contributor guidelines and *what* they are.